COLLEGE: Engineering and Computer Science

 The Department of Civil Engineering is one of five departments in the College of Engineering and Computer Science (ECS).
 The Department has 14 full-time faculty members who serve almost 800 undergraduate majors and 60 graduate students including almost 70 percent of students from underrepresented and minority backgrounds.
 The Department offers Bachelor of Science (B.S.) and Master of Science (M.S.) degree programs in civil engineering.
 Most recently, the Department was ranked 8th among non-doctorate granting institutions by the U.S. News & World Report.
 The Department is thriving with its diverse student population, diverse faculty, and strong industry and alumni support.

-The position will be a probationary, tenure-track appointment at the rank of Assistant Professor in Transportation Engineering starting in Fall 2023.
+The is a probationary, tenure-track position at the rank of Assistant Professor in Transportation Engineering starting in Fall 2024.
 Starting salary will be dependent upon qualifications and professional experience as well as educational preparation, university-level teaching experience, and record of scholarship and service.

 Duties will include: (1) effectively teaching courses at undergraduate and graduate levels, (2) advising a diverse population of undergraduate and graduate students, developing curriculum, and other instructionally-related duties, (3) developing and engaging in scholarly activities, including applied research and externally-funded projects, (4) supervising graduate student culminating experiences (theses, projects, and comprehensive exams), (5) working cooperatively with a diverse student population and with faculty colleagues on department, college, and university-wide committees, and (6) providing service to the institution and community, as Sacramento State strives to serve as an Anchor Institution to the surrounding community.